Washington State has some of the most beautiful scenery in the nation, so it comes as no surprise that this is a very popular state for motorcycles.

 One of the most important laws for motorcyclists in Washington is that all drivers must have both a driver’s license and a motorcycle endorsement.

-In addition, if the motorcycle is less than ten years old you must include an Odometer Disclosure Statement and some counties require an emissions testing report.
+In addition, if the motorcycle is less than ten years old, you must include an Odometer Disclosure Statement.
+Some counties require an emissions testing report.
 Check with your county to see if you must qualify your vehicle with this test.
+WA state motorcycle laws require all registered motorcycles to display a valid license plate at all times.

 It also helps minimize the chances of receiving a traumatic brain injury in an accident and shows the court that you were doing everything you could to minimize damages when making a claim for compensation in a personal injury case.

-In terms of motorcycle equipment, Washington law mandates that all motorcycles have left and right side mirrors in addition to a windshield unless the driver is wearing safety glasses, goggles, or a face shield.
-A horn, muffler, head and taillights, and handlebars no higher than thirty inches above the seat are also required by state law.
+In terms of motorcycle equipment, Washington law mandates that all motorcycles have left and right side mirrors that provide visibility to at least 200 feet to the rear.
+Motorcycles must also have a windshield unless the driver is wearing safety glasses, goggles, or a face shield.
+A horn, muffler, head and tail lights, and handlebars no higher than thirty inches above the seat are also required by state law.

 Washington Motorcycle Operation Laws